Bamboo72/2019-Programming-Portfolio/README.md

   ![](https://github.com/Bamboo72/2019-Programming-Portfolio/blob/master/images/GuessingGame.png)

- Source code for the number guessing game: [NumberGuessLink](https://github.com/Bamboo72/2019-Programming-Portfolio/tree/master/Term3and4/GuessingGame)
+ Source code for the number guessing game [here](https://github.com/Bamboo72/2019-Programming-Portfolio/tree/master/Term3and4/GuessingGame)

  ## Second Semester Recorded Questions
  ### Completed April 2019
  This was a simple app to help us learn how to work with files.
 All it really does is take the input from the user and record it for ten different questions.

  ![](https://github.com/Bamboo72/2019-Programming-Portfolio/blob/master/images/Questions.png)

  ![](https://github.com/Bamboo72/2019-Programming-Portfolio/blob/master/images/RecordedQuestions.png)

- Source code for the recorded questions: [QuestionsLink](https://github.com/Bamboo72/2019-Programming-Portfolio/tree/master/Term3and4/RandomQuestions)
+ Source code for the recorded questions [here](https://github.com/Bamboo72/2019-Programming-Portfolio/tree/master/Term3and4/RandomQuestions)

  ## Second Semester Group Project: Bank System
- ## Completed May 2019
+ ### Completed May 2019
   This was a group project including all the students learning C++ in our Programming 1 class.
 Together we decided to create a banking system or automated teller.
 I was assigned the job of the bank system with deposits, withdrawls, recording the process, and keeping track of the balance of each user.